Sitefinity Bug Fixing Policy

 Continuous Maintenance Effort

-A fixed percentage of development resources is allocated to bugfixing and other maintenance tasks.
+The Sitefinity group has a fixed percentage of development resources allocated to bugfixing and other maintenance tasks.
 Reported bugs are triaged and prioritized on a weekly basis by various criteria such as bug severity, customer impact, complexity, regression risk, and others, and assigned to the development group on maintenance duty.
 The bugs of relatively low complexity and regression risk are fixed and released in bugfix rollup patches, others are scheduled for major/minor releases.